Click on the heading to jump that list of questions below.

 We will be staying at Cedar Lake Camp in Milford, PA from Thursday August 29th to Monday September 2nd, 2019

-The base price is yet to be detirmined, but you may pay less or more than that depending on when you register.
-Add-on costs include upgraded housing, airport transportation, extensions (Pre-Trip and Post-Trip) and some activities.
+The base price is yet to be determined, but you may pay less or more than that depending on when you register.
+Add-on costs include upgraded housing, airport transportation, extensions (Pre-Trip) and some activities.
 Full pricing information is available on the Registration Page.

-Check out the Volunteer for full descriptions of areas we are looking for volunteers. .
-Then go to Contact Us page to see who is in charge of each department to see who you should contact. .
+Check out the Volunteer page for full descriptions of areas we are looking for volunteers.
+Then go to the Contact Us page to see who is in charge of each department to see who you should contact.

 Mosaic Outdoor Clubs of America is a volunteer-run organization that allows Jewish adults with a love of the outdoors to get “back to nature” and have some fun.
 With 12 clubs located throughout the United States, Canada and Israel, our international non-profit, volunteer-run organization promotes appreciation of the outdoors, nature, outdoor skills and conservation, while building Jewish community and continuity.

-Friday through Sunday will include a mixture of Hiking, Biking, Climbing (High ropes, Ziplines, canopy tours), Whitewater Rafting (Class II > III), Kayaking, Canoing, History Tours, Archery and more.
+Friday through Sunday will include a mixture of Hiking, Biking, Climbing (high ropes, ziplines, canopy tours), Whitewater Rafting (Class II > III), Kayaking, Canoeing, History Tours, Archery and more.

 We will be staying at Cedar Lake Camp which include overnight accommodations in staff /guest housing, bunk cabins, and bring-your-own tent.
 See Accommodations for more info.